la2050/archive/_projects/2016/four-rings-giving-la-a-home-to-recharge.md

   We look to stimulate growth in the entertainment industry by connecting motivated and inspired entrepreneurs.
 Four Rings values innovation, and sees this network as a unique and refreshing way to support business development.
+Please explain how you will define and measure success for your project.​: >- Four Rings will measure success for this project based on:

+  -The number of business owners of color recruited to the Four Rings' network

+  -The number of business owners who are women recruited to the Four Rings' network

+  -The number of connections formed between business owners

+  -The number of daily interactions on the online forum for fitness enthusiasts and entrepreneurs

+  -The number of events held under each pillar per year

+  -Funding for facility development

+  We will track these metrics through spreadsheets, and survey business owners twice a year to gather data and determine how to improve our programs.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/four-rings-giving-la-a-home-to-recharge/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3092492065741-team90.jpg
 organization_name: Four Rings